The Sydney Metro City & Southwest Project will upgrade and convert all 11 stations between Sydenham and Bankstown to metro standards.

 Bankstown Line upgrade

-This upgrade will address one of Sydney’s biggest rail bottlenecks, providing more frequent services and increasing accessibility and amenity at all 11 stations.
+This upgrade will address one of Sydney’s biggest rail bottlenecks, providing more frequent services and increasing accessibility at all 11 stations.
 The update includes:

 - 13.5km upgrade and conversion of the T3 Bankstown Line to metro standards

 - Almost twice as many trains per hour in the peak

 - No need for a timetable – you’ll just turn up and go

 - New and direct access to major CBD stations, including Martin Place, Pitt St, Barangaroo and North Sydney